John Curro AM MBE

 Conductor, QYO Wind Ensemble

-2016 is David Law’s eighth year as the conductor of the Wind Ensemble.
+2015 is David’s seventh year as the conductor of the Wind Ensemble.
 David began his journey with Queensland Youth Orchestras in 1997 as a member of the Wind Ensemble, and from 1999 to 2003, held the principal euphonium chair in the Wind Symphony.
-This began his passion and enthusiasm for community music-making.
+This began his passion and enthusiasm for community music.
 David studied Euphonium at the Queensland University of Technology.

 Conductor, QYO Junior String Ensemble